ESIPFed/data-help-desk/docs/resources/user_questions.md

 **Data Management Plans (DMPs)**

 -   How can I write a good data management plan (DMP)?
+-   Where can I find good instructions or a form for creating a data management plan?

 **Compliance with Funders and Publishers**